DAYFA1R/SDL2-RPG/README.md

 0x0000 0x2DAC 0x14FF 0x0000
 0x0000 0x0000 0x2DAC 0x0000
 ````
+**A note on formatting:** The intention of this `tiles.map` file is to visuallize your map numerically.
+The way I have formatted my tiles is by mimicking a table, with each column of tiles on the same line, and each row of tiles represented on a new line.
+This isn't necessary, but it will probably save you a crapton of time when you're mapping out your tiles :P

 I'm going to use the value `F` to demonstrate what each byte represents.